adamjstevenson/adamjstevenson.github.io/_posts/2018-02-25-serverless-nodejs-dollar-cost-averaging-for-crypto-markets.md

   <script src="https://gist.github.com/adamjstevenson/9a60628bae2dc31ea38511058fab46d9.js"></script>
 </div>

 And finally, the really exciting part: a market [buy order is placed](https://github.com/adamjstevenson/serverless-crypto-dca/blob/689f6f628633a2e890773c85ce6400045a6e3057/app.js#L43-L62) for $10 worth of ETH using the [GDAX Orders API](https://docs.gdax.com/#place-a-new-order).
 You could also create a limit order, but market orders are filled immediately at the best price whereas a limit order may not be executed at all.
-Yes, I realize limit order are also a thing.
-(Don't @ me.)

 <div class="topspace-md">
   <script src="https://gist.github.com/adamjstevenson/220dc8c7cb11d7c6da09789d5cd35a2c.js"></script>